Preview Feedback Plan

 The next milestone is not more surface area.
 It is learning whether real people can use the current system for one real decision, trust the evidence, and tell us what blocked them.

-Use this loop for grant reviewers, trusted testers, and the first 20-50 people you can invite personally.
+Use this plan for grant reviewers, trusted testers, and the first 20-50 people you can invite personally.

 Before Sending A Link

-Build the private preview and run the gates:
+Build the private preview and run the checks:

 npm run build:preview